Advisory Services

 No

-Finance minister Arun Jaitley said that unequals cannot be treated equally and further stated that if two individuals are not equal due to birth or for economic reasons, then they cannot be treated equally.
+Finance Minister Arun Jaitley said that unequal cannot be treated equally and further stated that if two individuals are not equal due to birth or for economic reasons, then they cannot be treated equally.

 On the other hand, opposition parties like Congress supported the bill but doubted the government’s intentions and other parties call it a stunt to win forthcoming 2019 elections.
 Whatever could be the motive of the ruling party, such amendments should always be for the citizens of the country

-For some it could be the Government’s attempt to keep its upper caste vote banks intact and for some it could be the effort of the Government to reach out to the poorer sections of the society.
+For some, it could be the Government’s attempt to keep its upper caste vote banks intact, and for some, it could be the effort of the Government to reach out to the poorer sections of society.
 But the decision looks like major developments which are taking place since the ruling party came into power in 2014.
-We can hope that this decision at least benefit the Economically Weaker Sections (EWS) among the general category candidates.
+We can hope that this decision at least benefits the Economically Weaker Sections (EWS) among the general category candidates.

 Easy Payment Options Available No Spam.
 No Sharing.
 100% Confidentiality